 The easiest way is to connect sources providing data about your activities, sleep, nutrition, location, etc.

 Welltory will help you store all information about your lifestyle in one place.
 And, if there is enough data and a consistent correlation between particular metrics, you’ll see it on charts.
-For example, you can find out that the temperature outside affects your productivity.
+For example, you can find out that the temperature outside affects your focus.
 Or that your evening walks boost your morning energy levels.

 With Welltory getting data about your lifestyle, analyzing your heart rate variability, and finding correlations, you’ll be able to monitor what and how affects you.